 k) We will work with stakeholders to re-evaluate credit rating methodologies and existing financial regulation, including capital requirements for guarantees and blended finance mechanisms, to ensure that guarantees are fairly valued in analysis and address possible unintended consequences for sustainable development investing.

 l) We commit to further improve the availability, quality and accessibility of data to support additional investments in developing countries, including by working with institutional investors.
 We encourage the further release of quality disaggregated data, including from the Global Emerging Market Risk Database.
 Alignment of private business and finance with sustainable development

+m) We recognize the current active role of emerging market MNCs in South-South cooperation in contributing to LDC economic growth, and will commit to engaging with companies and investors to include this dynamic as a part of future solutions.

-36. Since the Addis Ababa Action Agenda, the private sectorulti-national has integrated environmental, social, and governance factors to manage risk, and into risk management, yet aligning business models and investment strategies with sustainable development impact remains challenging.
-Achieving this will require a systemic shift to better align incentives along the investment chain.
-The recent surge in sustainable business and finance legislation builds on voluntary frameworks to advance alignment and enhance market clarity.
-It is essential to ensure interoperability and unlock the potential of such legislation, while minimizing compliance burdens, particularly for developing countries and international entities.
+36. Since the Addis Ababa Action Agenda, the private sector’s institutional investors, Multi national and local companies, have integrated environmental, social, and governance factors to manage risk and to identify new opportunities, yet aligning business models and investment strategies with sustainable development impact (in particular the SDGs) remains challenging.
+Achieving this will require a systemic shift to better align incentives along the investment chain for governments, companies and institutional investors.
+The recent surge in national government sustainable business and finance legislation builds on voluntary frameworks to advance alignment and enhance market clarity.
+Within local contextual bounds it is essential to ensure interoperability of local regulations to international frameworks , while minimizing compliance burdens, particularly for developing countries and international entities.

 Incentives along the investment chain